How to Track Progress for Personal Goals (Setup Guide)

 How often should I track progress on my personal goals?

 Daily tracking works best for habit-based goals where consistency matters, while weekly tracking suits outcome-based goals where results take longer to appear.
-Harkin’s meta-analysis found that more frequent monitoring produced stronger effects on goal attainment [1].
+Harkin’s meta-analysis found that interventions which got people to monitor their progress more often led to higher goal attainment [1].
 Match frequency to goal type: a fitness habit benefits from daily check-ins, but a career milestone only needs weekly or monthly review.
 Start with daily input tracking and weekly output reviews as a default.

 What is the best app for tracking personal goal progress?